The Modular Strategy: Big-City Expertise for Main Street Budgets

 Important: paid ads don’t fix a broken offer or a confusing website.
 They amplify whatever you already have—good or bad.

-The Buyer Clarity Module (Stop Marketing To Everyone)
+Buyer Clarity (Stop Marketing To Everyone)

 When you try to speak to everybody, you end up speaking to nobody.